V-inaya-K/Vanilla/README.md

 # 🍦 Vanilla - Digital Security Redefined

-## 🚀 Introduction
-**Vanilla** is an advanced scam detection application designed to tackle **AI-driven phishing attacks, fraudulent messages, scam websites, phone numbers, and emails**.
-It leverages cutting-edge technology to provide a **simple, secure, and effective** way to protect users from digital scams.

----

-## ❌ Problem Statement
+## ❌ Problem
+As we move into a digital era,the country is going through the transition having significant increase in scam activities, resulting in financial loss, identity theft, and emotional distress for both individuals and organizations.<br>

 With the rise of digital transactions and online activities, scam activities have **significantly increased**, leading to:
 - **Financial loss** and **identity theft**
 - **AI-powered scams** that bypass traditional fraud detection
 - **Lack of awareness** and support from authorities
 - **Complex and outdated scam resolution systems**

-Existing solutions like Truecaller and ScamAdviser fail to address these issues **effectively**, making users vulnerable to sophisticated fraud techniques.

----
+## 🚀 Solution
+As we move into a digital era,the country is going through the transition having significant increase in scam activities, resulting in financial loss, identity theft, and emotional distress for both individuals and organizations.<br>
+To Tackle this ,I developed **Vanilla** which is an advanced scam detection application designed to tackle **AI-driven phishing attacks, fraudulent messages, scam websites, phone numbers, and emails**.
+It uses cutting-edge technology to provide a **simple, secure, and effective** way to protect users from digital scams.

 ## 🛠️ Features
 ✅ **Scam Detection:** Identifies **fraudulent text messages, links, phone numbers, and emails**